lcerrato/sophocles-ajax-latinus/README.md

 The Epidoc XML encoded Latin text to be included in the Perseus Digital Library, made freely available under a [CC-BY license](LICENSE.md).

+The files were checked with [hooktest](https://github.com/Capitains/HookTest)

 ## Contents ##

 * The CTS and Epidoc XML texts are in [data](/data) directory
+* The file with the edition of Scaliger's translation is [tlg0011.tlg003.perseus-lat1.xml](https://github.com/nevenjovanovic/sophocles-ajax-latinus/blob/master/data/tlg0011/tlg003/tlg0011.tlg003.perseus-lat1.xml)

 ### Editor of the electronic version ###